daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 # Nimue - Excalidraw Companion

 Never lose your Excalidraw drawings again.
-Sync, manage, and access your diagrams from anywhere with automatic GitHub backup.
+Sync, manage, and access your diagrams from anywhere with automatic private GitHub repository backup.

 ## Overview

 Nimue seamlessly integrates Excalidraw with GitHub, turning your browser into a powerful diagram management system.
+All your drawings are automatically stored in a private GitHub repository, giving you complete control and privacy.
 Whether you're creating technical diagrams, wireframes, or quick sketches, Nimue ensures every drawing is safely backed up and accessible across all your devices.
 No more lost work, no manual exports – just draw, save, and sync.

 Perfect for developers, designers, and anyone who relies on Excalidraw for visual thinking.

 ## Key Features

-- **Automatic GitHub Sync** – Every drawing is backed up as a GitHub Gist, giving you version control and peace of mind.
+- **Automatic GitHub Sync** – Every drawing is backed up to your private GitHub repository (`excalidraw-drawings`), giving you version control and complete privacy.
 Access your drawings from any computer.

 - **Visual Gallery** – Browse all your drawings in a clean, organized gallery.
 See when each drawing was last updated and quickly find what you need.